MZohaib364/automation-bot-for-french-geospatial-websites/README.md

   - [e-PLU Martinique](http://e-plu-martinique.com): An ArcGIS web application related to urban planning in Martinique.
 - Utilizes Selenium for web automation.
 - Features a Tkinter-based GUI for user input.
+- Automatically downloads pdfs to your downloads directory.